KKR Real Estate Finance Trust (KREF)

 W. Patrick Mattson, President and Chief Operating Officer

-W. Patrick Mattson has served as President and Chief Operating Officer of KREF since March 2020.
-He joined KKR in 2015 and is a Managing Director and Chief Operating Officer of KKR's Real Estate Credit group.
+Mr. Mattson joined KKR in 2015 and is a Managing Director and the Chief Operating Officer of KKR's Real Estate Credit group.
+He has served as President and Chief Operating Officer of KREF since March 2020.
 Before joining KKR, Mr. Mattson was a managing director at Rialto Capital Management, where he led the mezzanine debt platform.
-Prior to Rialto, he spent nine years at Morgan Stanley, holding various positions within the commercial real estate groups, including on the securitized products trading desk.
-He also worked at Deloitte & Touche, focusing on the firm's CMBS practice.
-Mr. Mattson is a member of the Real Estate Credit Investment Committee and Portfolio Management Committee.
+Prior to Rialto, he spent nine years at Morgan Stanley in various commercial real estate groups, including on the securitized products trading desk.
+His career also includes time at Deloitte & Touche, where he focused on the firm's CMBS practice.

 AI Analysis | Feedback